Open Shortest Path First: Router relationships

 OSPF supports complex networks with multiple routers, including backup routers, to balance traffic load on multiple links to other subnets.
 Neighboring routers in the same broadcast domain or at each end of a point-to-point link communicate with each other via the OSPF protocol.
 Routers form adjacencies when they have detected each other.
 This detection is initiated when a router identifies itself in a hello protocol packet.
 Upon acknowledgment, this establishes a two-way state and the most basic relationship.
-The routers in an Ethernet or Frame Relay network select a designated router (DR) and a backup designated router (BDR) which act as a hub to reduce traffic between routers.
+The routers in an Ethernet or Frame Relay network select a designated router (DR) and a backup designated router (BDR), which act as a hub to reduce traffic between routers.
 OSPF uses both unicast and multicast transmission modes to send "hello" packets and link-state updates.

 As a link-state routing protocol, OSPF establishes and maintains neighbor relationships for exchanging routing updates with other routers.
 The neighbor relationship table is called an adjacency database.
 Two OSPF routers are neighbors if they are members of the same subnet and share the same area ID, subnet mask, timers and authentication.
-In essence, OSPF neighborship is a relationship between two routers that allow them to see and understand each other but nothing more.
+In essence, OSPF neighborship is a relationship between two routers that allows them to see and understand each other but nothing more.
 OSPF neighbors do not exchange any routing information – the only packets they exchange are hello packets.
 OSPF adjacencies are formed between selected neighbors and allow them to exchange routing information.
-Two routers must first be neighbors and only then, can they become adjacent.
+Two routers must first be neighbors, and only then can they become adjacent.
 Two routers become adjacent if at least one of them is designated router or backup designated router (on multiaccess-type networks), or they are interconnected by a point-to-point or point-to-multipoint network type.
-For forming a neighbor relationship between, the interfaces used to form the relationship must be in the same OSPF area.
+For forming a neighbor relationship between the interfaces, the relationship must be in the same OSPF area.
 While an interface may be configured to belong to multiple areas, this is generally not practiced.
 When configured in a second area, an interface must be configured as a secondary interface.